 Visual artists and artisans residing in the Southern Gulf Islands are eligible to participate in ArtCraft.

 Applications are taken in the Spring for the same calendar year.
-To find out more about the ArtCraft application process, download the documents below.
-Please note that in 2018 all wood, metal, baskets, glass and sculpture, and miscellaneous work (toys, books, cds…) as well as anyone not previously successfully juried within the last 5 years.
+To find out more about the ArtCraft application process, follow the link below.